100 Technology Topics for Research Papers

 - Does science have the final say about who we are?
 Will technology create an Inception effect where people will not be able to distinguish out-of-body from in-body experiences?

-The Switched On Brain (using light waves in the brain to cure psychiatric disease)
+The Switched On Brain: Describes studies that are using light waves in the brain to cure psychiatric diseases.